CloudLabs-MOC/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-02.md

 1. GitHub Copilot also suggested modifying the `Index.cshtml` file located in the path **Views\User\Index.cshtml** to include a form for the search string.

-1. Copy and paste the provided code snippet found in the copilot chat into the `Index.cshtml` file.
+1. Copy and paste the provided code snippet found in the Copilot chat into the `Index.cshtml` file.
 This form sends a GET request to the Index action method, passing the search string as a query string parameter.

    ```
    @using (Html.BeginForm("Index", "User", FormMethod.Get))